averynortonsmith/nearley/docs/md/getting-started.md

   is mainly helpful for creating documentation, as (for example) on json.org.

 These are documented on the [tooling page](tooling).

+You can also run these commands using `npx` (for example, `npx nearleyc`) without installing nearley globally (nearley must still be installed locally).

 > Note: If you're not ready to install nearley yet, you can follow along in
 > your browser using the [nearley